unoplatform/uno/doc/articles/interop/wasm-javascript-1.md

   // Remove class from element
   this.UnsetCssClass("paused");

+  // You can also set one class from a list of possible values.
+  // Like a radio-button, like non-selected values will be unset var allClasses = new [] { "Small", "Medium", "Large"};
+  this.SetCssClass(allClasses, 2); // set to "Large"
   ```

 * The `element.SetHtmlContent()` method extension can be used to set arbitrary HTML content as child of the control.